saitcanb/array-pooling-benchmarks/README.md

 - If you not use array pooling for large arrays, they can be located on gen2 or loh area of garbage collection.
 So they would be cause full garbage collection.
 (As a result of that, all another thread will be suspended when garbage collection is working.)
 <br><br>
-- If you want to learn more things about array pooling and garbage collection behaviours, you can read this articles.
+- If you want to learn more things about array pooling and garbage collection behaviours, you can read these articles.
 <br>
 - <a href="https://adamsitnik.com/Array-Pool/">article 1</a>
 <br>